 Before joining Upstream, Kathy worked for the Christiana Care Health System for over 17 years.
 Her most recent role was as the Department Director for Family and Community Medicine.
 There she had the opportunity to work within a dedicated team that focuses its efforts on improving the health of women, families and the community through education, community outreach, research, prevention and rehabilitation.

-Sheridan Larsell is the Development and Communications Associate for Upstream USA.
+Sheridan Larsell is the Development Manager for Upstream USA.
 She holds a Master of Public Health from the Boston University School of Public Health and a BA in Psychology from the University of Oregon.
 Sheridan has a background in reproductive health nonprofits, having held positions at the National Network of Abortion Funds, Ibis Reproductive Health, and Planned Parenthood Advocates of Oregon.
 As a dedicated proponent of reproductive justice and economic empowerment, Sheridan is thrilled to work on behalf of women’s health and contraceptive access.

 Aside from these professional passions, she enjoys reading for fun, exploring new parts of town with friends, and relaxing on her back porch when the weather cooperates.Sheridan was born and raised in Portland, OR and now lives in Boston where she is also a volunteer for the Eastern Massachusetts Abortion Fund and a 2016-2017 City Awake Delegate.